JoshTeam841/Tharmal-Curve-Fit/README.md

 5) If you want to limit the curve to a max C/W then change the clip field, otherwise make this number big.
 6) Push "Compute" button and the values will be generated.
 7) A Pop-Up message with RC values available for you to review.
 8) Push "OK" or "Cancel" button after you are done reviewing the RC values.
 The Pop-Up will go away and the bottom graph will be updated.
+(Red color is Original data, Blue is Curve Fit Data)
 9) Push "Save" button Save your new model in LTspice file (.asc) and it will have new RC values updated in it, along with a test circuit to see how you did.
 10) Push "Quit" button to close the App.
 ![App Pic](App_Pic.png)